Girls who play this sport have strong bones that beat osteoporosis

 “The results reveal that sport type is a variable that can have an influence on bone health in girls during childhood.
 These data may be useful as a method for preventing bone diseases in adulthood,” concluded Esther Ubago Guisado, the main author of the study which is published in the Journal Of Sports Sciences.

-According to the Spanish Society of Rheumatology, 1 in 3 women and 1 in 5 men will suffer an osteoporosis-related fracture after the age of 50.
+According to the Spanish Society of Rheumatology in dubai, 1 in 3 women and 1 in 5 men will suffer an osteoporosis-related fracture after the age of 50.

 Source: AFP Relaxnews